lchristmann/mysql-laravel-grafana-demo/README.md

   - using the [Grafana Infinity data source plugin](https://grafana.com/docs/plugins/yesoreyeram-infinity-datasource/latest/)

 With the [Docker Compose](https://docs.docker.com/compose/) setup being based on my [lchristmann/selfhosted-tracker-backend](https://github.com/lchristmann/selfhosted-tracker-backend) project, which already implements a JSON API, and is itself based on the official [Docker Compose Laravel setup](https://docs.docker.com/guides/frameworks/laravel/) example.

+> Note: for a live system a third MySQL database could expand what's possible to visualize by enabling historic data that goes beyond what the business data already offers.
+> One would therefor [schedule a recurring task in Laravel](https://laravel.com/docs/12.x/scheduling), that runs queries on the two MySQL DBs
+> and stores the result in the third MySQL DB along with a date or timestamp.

 ## Architecture